Hunterston Brooch

 The Hunterston Brooch

 The Hunterston Brooch was found by two estate workers digging drains on Hunterston Estate in the autumn of 1826.
-Famous because of its beauty and size, it is made of silver, partially gilded and inset with gold filigree and studded with Amber.
+Named after the estate where it was discovered, the brooch became famed for its beauty and its size, and is considered one of Scotland’s most valuable national treasures.

 Hunterston Brooch Back

-Map Of Hunterston Brooch
+Hunterston Brooch front

 We shall never know for how long the brooch lay in concealment below Goldenberry Hill.
 Some bones were found nearby creating speculation that the owner may have become a victim after the Battle of Largs in 1263.
 It would have been a person of high status to possess such a fine object.